 For the voters with some degree of integrity: you are not seeking a religious leader for the government, but you are to seek someone with sound moral values, high intelligence and great courage for government office.
 If these persons are not available in the current pool of candidates, then as citizens you are obligated to find them.

 Abortion is, in my understanding of the bible, a great sin.
-There are approximately 1.2 million abortions every year in America, regardless of whether the administration is Democratic or Republican, regardless of the composition of the Supreme Court.
+There are approximately one million abortions every year in America, regardless of whether the administration is Democratic or Republican, regardless of the composition of the Supreme Court.
 The Republican majority of the Supreme Court voted to legalize abortion in 1973.
 Conservatives have pushed every variety of conservative decision through the top court, even managed to have a very controversial election decided by the court in favor of the conservative candidate, but they have been allegedly impotent to impact the terrific evil of abortion.

 The problem that I have with the view of so many Christians regarding this issue of abortion can be stated in this way:

-3. Lastly, and this is the most disturbing, for some reason, these Christians who consider abortion the single most important issue in selecting a president, apparently also believe that Jesus is oblivious to the deaths, oppression and suffering of people all over the world and is focused only on the single atrocity of abortion.
-Therefore, they falsely believe the candidate who opposes this single significant sin is always God’s man.
+- Lastly, and this is the most disturbing.
+For some reason, these Christians who consider abortion the single most important issue in selecting a president, apparently also believe that Jesus is oblivious to the deaths, oppression and suffering of people all over the world and is focused mainly on the single atrocity of abortion.
+Therefore, they falsely believe the candidate who appears to oppose this single significant sin is always God’s man.

 Both the Republicans and the Democrats violate and disregard large portions of the bible on a consistent basis.
 This is not a good thing, but there is a reason for it.
 It is because government is a civil institution and is generally run by unbelievers who are serving a much larger group of non-born again citizens.
 We live in a secular society and we always have.
-Even in the days of our colonial forbears who are alleged to have been our spiritual superiors, they fit church in between forcing slaves to work without wages and creating an entire nation of biracial African-American offspring (without the benefit of marriage, I might add).
+Even in the days of our colonial forbears who are alleged to have been our spiritual superiors, they fit church attendance in between forcing slaves to work without wages and creating an entire nation of biracial African-American offspring without the benefit of marriage.

 When we vote for governmental executives we must realize up front that we will not agree with some of their political views, but we are selecting the best available candidate for the position based upon their ability to do what government is supposed to do, and not based upon what the church is supposed to do.
 Therefore the bible believing Christian cannot be chained to a single issue.
 The minute you honestly confront the vast range of horrible offenses of which our nation is guilty you have begun to be qualified for your duty as a citizen.
 Worse yet, do not get duped into an anti-biblical position disguised as righteousness and Americanism.
 You can be against abortion and against global oppression at the same time.
 You can demand candidates who share your commitments.
 You do not have to be held captive by a false hierarchy of wrongdoing that is designed not to serve God but to perpetuate a social order.

 In the way we believers apply our Christianity to politics, we have astigmatism.
-We cannot see the rampant and horrible impact we often force upon others through our president, if that president merely says that he oppose abortion.
+We cannot see the rampant and horrible impact we often force upon others through our president if that president merely says that he opposes abortion.
 Not that he acts decisively to eliminate abortion, but to merely say that he is against it.
-We do not require that he ever deliver on his promises regarding abortion, and we do not hold him accountable for his performance in other important areas of political leadership.
+We do not require that he ever deliver on his promises regarding abortion, and we do not perceive or hold him accountable for his performance in other important areas of political leadership.

 What Are We to Do?